treeman/jonashietala/README.markdown

 Write
 -----

-* Recommendations - Don't write far too much of them, link to posts instead!
-* About - A "flashy" about section thx.
+* Recommendations
+    * Link to posts describing the best books/series!
-* 404 - Some funky thing
+* 404 - Some funky thing.
+A game perhaps?
-* Contact - More text

 Design
 ------